Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Even though the shoulder was wide on this part of the N1, the traffic was intense, and the fumes worse, with lots of trucks and speeding cars.

-After crossing the long, high bridge, it is only a short way before one leaves the N1 to turn left here at this intersection.
+After crossing the long, high bridge, it is less than 300 meters before one leaves the N1 to turn left here at this intersection.
 (If you were to turn right instead, a few meters onward is the Quinta da Mesa.)

-Signpost to Serém on day twelve of the Camino PortuguésSignpost to Serém, Day Twelve, Camino Portugués
+Signpost to Serém, Day Twelve, Camino PortuguésSignpost to Serém, Day Twelve, Camino Portugués

-At about 9.3 kilometers, we decided it was time for a pit stop when we stumbled onto the Café St. António in Serém.
+After about 10.9 kilometers, we decided it was time for a pit stop when we stumbled onto the Café St. António at the first intersection in Serém.
 The usual café con leite and pastries were the welcome lift we needed, halfway through the day.

 If you need supplies when you arrive here, there is also the market next door, the Casa Leonel.
 Our packs were full from the Lidl market by the albergue in Águeda, so we were good.

-Pit Stop at the Café St. António in Serém on day twelve of the Camino PortuguésPit Stop at the Café St. António in Serém on Day Twelve, Camino Portugués
+Pit Stop at the Café St. António in Serém on Day Twelve, Camino PortuguésPit Stop at the Café St. António in Serém on Day Twelve, Camino Portugués

 After our break we encountered another beautiful Fátima mural on a home along the main road, the Rua Central in Serém.
 Another God-moment.
 I breathed in the legend and the hope as I walked by.

-Then suddenly, on the Rua Central, the Camino Portugués finds a side street lane and follows it.
+700 meters past the center of town and the café, walking on the Rua Central, the Caminho Portugués finds a side street lane and follows it to the right, pictured below.

-The lane crosses a paved road, the Estrada Paus and goes straight on, into this eucalyptus forest after approximately 10.3 kilometers, below.
+The paved lane ends in 200 meters, turns into a trail, and less than 100 meters later crosses a paved road, the Estrada Paus and goes straight on, into a eucalyptus forest after approximately 11.9 kilometers.

-After almost 2.5 kilometers on this long road, at this place, below, the road becomes the Largo Liz and you join the main road.
+It is at this place, below, when the road becomes the Largo Liz and you can see the buildings of the next town of Assilhó ahead.

-At the end of the forest road, we made a right turn onto the Rua Dom Dinis, after about 12.9 kilometers, crossed over a major divided highway on a bridge, walked by the giant Intermarche grocery store, and walked into the town of Assilho, below.
+At the end of the forest road, we came to a T-intersection and made a right turn onto the Rua Dom Dinis, after about 14.5 kilometers and crossed over a major divided highway on a bridge.

-You come to a large roundabout at about 3.4 kilometers, and take the second right, to the left of the large multi-story building, not pictured.
+You will come to a large roundabout after about 15 kilometers, where you take the second right, to the left of the large multi-story building, seen below.

-...and another café, here on the far left.
-You are approximately 13.9 kilometers into your day twelve on the Camino Portugués, at the center of Assilho, so a stop here might be on your radar.
+You are approximately 15.5 kilometers into your day twelve on the Camino Portugués, here in the square at the center of Assilhó, so a stop here might be on your radar.

 And then, a mere stone's throw away and we entered the large town of Albergaria-a-Velha, the old town.
 "Velha" means old.

-The Albergue de Peregrinos Rainha D. Teresa, is right along the Way and just before this roundabout below, in the center of town.
+The Albergue de Peregrinos Rainha D. Teresa, is right along the Way and just before this roundabout below, in the center of town, with a wire-like sculpture.
 Click on the link for their Facebook page for more information

 If your Camino lands you in Albergaria-a-Velha for the night and you do not wish to stay in the albergue, click here to see the accommodations available.
 There are lots of cafés and other amenities in this town.